moratodpg/conbal/README.md

 5. Check the results

 The json file containing the results will be stored in the folder [results/json/](results/json).
-Note this folder will be automatically created once you start running the experiment(s).
+This folder will be automatically created once you start running the experiment(s).

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.